Click on the question for more information. For other questions or to talk with an enrollment representative, contact Prospective Student Services.

 Our onsite classes are a mixture of daytime and evening classes.
 However, the majority are offered in the late afternoon and evening hours.
 For more information on class offerings, see our class schedule.

 For the most current cost information, check out our Tuition and Fees webpage.

 You can view our transfer credit guides to see how some courses will transfer from your previous institution, but we encourage you to meet with an OSU academic advisor for a more comprehensive view of where you stand and what you need.
-An OSU-Tulsa recruiter can help you schedule an advising appointment to review the transfer credit guides with you.
-You may also call Advisement Services at 918-594-8271 to arrange a time to meet with an academic counselor.
+You may call Advisement Services at 918-594-8271 to arrange a time to meet with an academic counselor.